-Together we retrieve waterborne litter and educate about plastic pollution to protect wildlife and human life.
+At Paddle Out Plastic, volunteer paddlers work together to retrieve waterborne litter and to educate about plastic pollution to protect wildlife and human life.

-Our volunteer paddlers make a difference on the water.
-Hover over these before and after videos from LA Harbor and see for yourself!
+Paddle Out Plastic volunteer paddlers make a difference on the water.
+Hover over, or tap on mobile, these before and after videos from LA Harbor and see for yourself!

 Before